Super Unicorn Inkmi Logo

 Comparing make, XC, bazel, mage and taskfile

-Inkmi is written as a decoupled monolith in Go, HTMX, Alpinejs, NATS.io and Postgres.
+Inkmi is Dream Jobs for CTOs and written as a decoupled monolith in Go, HTMX, Alpinejs, NATS.io and Postgres.
 I document my adventures and challenges in writing the application here on this blog, tune in again.

 Programming languages have their build tools.
 Java has Maven, Scala has SBT, and Javascript has NPM beside many web build tools.
 Newcomers to Golang wonder about the build tool for Go.
 Starting is easy, the go compiler is easier to use than comparable alternatives, to start no build tool is necessary.